DucManhPhan/DucManhPhan.github.io/_post_preparation/2019-02-23-Coupling-and-Cohension-in-OOP.md

     In high cohesion, there is a separate class for all the jobs to execute a specific job, which result better usability and maintaince.

     --> So, we have:
     - High cohesion is when we have a class that does a well defined job.
-Low cohesion is when a class does a lot of jobs that don�t have much in common.
+Low cohesion is when a class does a lot of jobs that don’t have much in common.
     - High cohesion gives us better maintaining facility and Low cohesion results in monolithic classes that are difficult to maintain, understand and reduces re-usability

     For example: